FHA vs USDA Loans

-FHA mortgage insurance protects lenders in the event that borrowers default.
+FHA mortgage insurance protects lenders if borrowers default.
 Every FHA loan includes an upfront mortgage insurance premium of 1.75% of the loan amount, plus annual premiums that range from 0.45% to 1.05% depending on your down payment and loan term.
-This mortgage insurance typically stays with most FHA loans for the life of the mortgage, unless you put down at least 10%, which allows you to drop coverage after 11 years.

 FHA Loan Limits and Eligibility